sanjeithaks/sanjeithaks/README.md

 # 💫 About Me:
 🌱 I’m currently learning<br>
-Reach out to me atkssanjeitha@gmail.com
+Reach out to me at kssanjeitha@gmail.com

 ## 🌐 Socials: